STORM-IRIT/Radium-Engine/doc/developer/lightmanagement.md

-# Radium Engine light management
+\page develLights API: Lights
+[TOC]

 - Lights are components associated with an entity.
 - Lights can be attached to any of the entities of a given scene.
 - Lights are loaded by a LightManager system.
 If no system is able to load lights, there will be no lights in the scene except to one that can be attached to the camera.